 The metadata configuration specifies which model version to create an inference request for

 As you can see, we now have two models of different versions creating predictions for two separate audiences, one in New York and the other in California.
-Naturally using the variety of deployment strategies a user can create a robust deployment flow to support model testing and production requirements.
+Naturally using the variety of deployment strategies a user can create a robust deployment and a productionized flow to support model testing and production requirements.